Popularity

 September 2020

-Continuous Integration Code Coverage
+Docs-stable Docs-dev Continuous Integration Code Coverage License: MIT

 The Preferences package provides a convenient, integrated way for packages to store configuration switches to persistent TOML files, and use those pieces of information at both run time and compile time in Julia v1.6+.
 This enables the user to modify the behavior of a package, and have that choice reflected in everything from run time algorithm choice to code generation at compile time.
 Preferences are stored as TOML dictionaries and are, by default, stored within a (Julia)LocalPreferences.toml file next to the currently-active project.
-If a preference is "exported", it is instead stored within the (Julia)Project.toml.
+If a preference is "exported" (export_prefs=true), it is instead stored within the (Julia)Project.toml.
 The intention is to allow shared projects to contain shared preferences, while allowing for users themselves to override those preferences with their own settings in the LocalPreferences.toml file, which should be .gitignored as the name implies.

 Preferences can be set with depot-wide defaults; if package Foo is installed within your global environment and it has preferences set, these preferences will apply as long as your global environment is part of your LOAD_PATH.
 Preferences in environments higher up in the environment stack get overridden by the more proximal entries in the load path, ending with the currently active project.
 This allows depot-wide preference defaults to exist, with active projects able to merge or even completely overwrite these inherited preferences.
 See the docstring for set_preferences!() for the full details of how to set preferences to allow or disallow merging.